phucdm04/HCMC-Estate-Price-Prediction/README.md

-# HCMC-Estate-Price-Prediction
+# HCMC-House-Price-Prediction

-A repo of final project of Introduction to Data Science course
+__Description__: A repo of final project of Introduction to Data Science course.

+Crawling data from estate website and build models